aoayhan/CS-308-Project/mobile/README.md

 1) Use 'npm install' to install node modules.

 2) Firebase Configuration:
   Set up your Firebase project and download the configuration file.
   Place the Firebase config file in the project directory.
+  Use npm install firebase

-3) Spotify API Setup:
+4) Spotify API Setup:
   Create a Spotify Developer account and register your application to get your Client ID and Client Secret.
   Update the server.js file with your Spotify credentials.

+5) Download Multer:
+  Download Multer for file upload capabilities.
+6) Install CORS:
+   If cors is not installed on your device, use: npm install cors

 Run 'node server.js'

-Open home page to start using the application.

 # Prerequisites for mobile: